List of One-Punch Man characters: Superalloy Blackluster

 Superalloy Blackluster (超合金クロビカリ/超合金ブラックラスター, Chōgōkin Kuro-bikari/Chōgōkin Burakkurasutā), ranked 11, is a dark-skinned bodybuilder superhero.
 Later, it is revealed that he is not actually dark-skinned, but light-skinned and tanned.

 Not only displaying great physical strength, but Superalloy Blackluster is also the most durable superhero in S-Class.
-When other heroes of higher levels are shown to be wounded, Superalloy's skin appears to be undamaged.
+When other heroes of higher levels are shown to be wounded, Superalloy's skin is nearly indestructible except against powerful attacks like Fuhrer Ugly's acids.
 According to him, this is a result of intense bodybuilding making his muscles stronger than steel.
+Following his recent PTSD from in his last war with fellow heroes against Monster Association, Blackluster retires and becomes Neo Heroes' combat instructor.

-Blackluster is voiced by Satoshi Hino in the Japanese version and by Zeno Robinson in the English dub.
+Superalloy Blackluster is voiced by Satoshi Hino in the original Japanese version and by Zeno Robinson in the English dub.

-According to a Comicbook.com article, his anime character design in season 2 was criticized for being a racist caricature by viewers outside of Japan.
+Note: According to a Comicbook.com article, his anime character design in season 2 was criticized for being a racist caricature by viewers outside of Japan.

 Watchdog Man

 Watchdog Man (番犬マン, Banken Man), at Rank 12, is a highly efficient and stoic hero in a dog costume who is charged with dealing with mysterious beings' activities in Q-City.
 He has a reputation of eliminating every last monster.
 He makes his appearance at the S-Class meeting, displaying his dog-like diligence.
 Watchdog Man has shown to be incredibly strong and an expert in dealing with monsters, despite his size and look.
 He often waits around like the Hachiko statue and sits atop a stone pedestal waiting for a monster to come at him.
-Garou finds Watchdog Man difficult to assess as he is more of an animal than a human in his fighting style.
+Garo finds Watchdog Man difficult to assess as he is more of an animal than a human in his fighting style.

-He is voiced by Yūji Ueda in the Japanese version and by Arnie Pantoja in the English dub.
+Watchdog Man is voiced by Yūji Ueda in the original Japanese version and by Arnie Pantoja in the English dub.